Officials: Tesla in fatal California crash was on Autopilot

 The May 5 crash in Fontana, a city 50 miles (80 kilometers) east of Los Angeles, is under investigation by the National Highway Traffic Safety Administration.
 The probe is the 29th case involving a Tesla that the agency has responded to.

 A 35-year-old man was killed when his Tesla Model 3 struck an overturned semi on a freeway at about 2:30 a.m.
-The victim’s name has not yet been made public.
+The driver’s name has not yet been made public.
 Another man was seriously injured when the electric vehicle hit him as he was helping the semi’s driver out of the wreck.

 The California Highway Patrol, or CHP, announced on Thursday that the car had been operating Tesla’s partially automated driving system called Autopilot, which has been involved in multiple crashes.
 The Fontana crash marks at least the fourth U.S. death involving Autopilot.

-“While the CHP does not normally comment on on-going investigations, the Department recognizes the high-level of interest centered around crashes involving Tesla vehicles,” the agency said in a statement.
+“While the CHP does not normally comment on ongoing investigations, the Department recognizes the high level of interest centered around crashes involving Tesla vehicles,” the agency said in a statement.
 “We felt this information provides an opportunity to remind the public that driving is a complex task that requires a driver’s full attention.”

 The federal safety investigation comes just after the CHP arrested another man who authorities have said was in the back seat of a Tesla that was driving this week on Interstate 80 near Oakland with no one behind the wheel.